ConservationInternational/Wildlife-Insights----Data-Migration/Docs/README.md

 # Wildlife Insights Data Migration
-Overall tracking of software programs and related tools that may need transformation code.
-The notes field will include whether a more sophisticated integration is possible and/or will be available.
+The table below keeps track of the software programs and related tools that may need transformation code and our status on writing the code.
+If you want to help out please let us know!
+The ```notes``` field will include whether a more sophisticated integration (such as sharing data via an API) is possible and/or will be available in the near future.

 | Software      | Name of File  | Status  | Notes |
 | ------------- |:-------------:| -------:|------:|